curveball/website/collections/_documentation/controller.md

 Curveball routing and controllers are resource-based.
 Curveball wants you to build a separate controller for each route.

-This is ths 'articles' controller:
+This is the 'articles' controller:

 ```typescript